huitema/dnsoquic/draft-huitema-dprive-dnsoquic.md

 ## Fall Back to Other Protocols on Connection Failure

-If the establishment of the DNS/QUIC connection fails, clients SHOULD attempt to fall back to DNS/TLS and then potentially clear text, as specified in {{?RFC7858}} and
+If the establishment of the DoQ connection fails, clients SHOULD attempt to fall back to DoT and then potentially clear text, as specified in {{?RFC7858}} and
 {{!RFC8310}}, depending on their privacy profile.

-DNS clients SHOULD remember server IP addresses that don't support DNS/QUIC, including timeouts, connection refusals, and QUIC handshake failures, and not request DNS/QUIC from them for a reasonable period (such as one hour per server).
-DNS clients following an out-of-band key-pinned privacy profile ({{?RFC7858}}) MAY be more aggressive about retrying DNS/QUIC connection failures.
+DNS clients SHOULD remember server IP addresses that don't support DoQ, including timeouts, connection refusals, and QUIC handshake failures, and not request DoQ from them for a reasonable period (such as one hour per server).
+DNS clients following an out-of-band key-pinned privacy profile ({{?RFC7858}}) MAY be more aggressive about retrying DoQ connection failures.

+## Address Validation

+The QUIC transport specification defines Address Validation procedures to avoid servers being used in address amplification attacks (see section 8 of {{!I-D.ietf-quic-transport}}).
+DoQ implementations MUST conform to this specification, which limits the worst case amplification to a factor 3.

+DoQ implementations SHOULD consider configuring servers to use the Address Validation using Retry Packets procedure defined in section 8.1.2 of {{!I-D.ietf-quic-transport}}).
+This procedure imposes a 1-RTT delay for verifying the return routability of the source address of a client, similar to the DNS Cookies mechanism defined in {{!RFC7873}}.

+DoQ implementations that configure Address Validation using Retry Packets SHOULD implement the Address Validation for Future Connections procedure defined in section 8.1.3 of {{!I-D.ietf-quic-transport}}).
+This define how servers can send NEW TOKEN frames to clients after the client address is validated, in order to avoid the 1-RTT penalty during subsequent connections by the client from the same address.

 ## Response Sizes

-DNS/QUIC does not suffer from the same limitations on the size of queries and responses that as DNS/UDP {{!RFC1035}} does.
+DoQ does not suffer from the same limitations on the size of queries and responses that as DNS/UDP {{!RFC1035}} does.
 Queries and Responses are sent on QUIC streams, which in theory can carry up to 2^62 bytes.
 However, clients or servers MAY impose a limit on the maximum size of data that